 Meanwhile, though some plant foods contain calcium, they also contain substances that make this nutrient less accessible to our bodies.
 For example, green leafy veg contain oxalates, which hinder the absorption of calcium.

-‘Spinach, dried fruits, beans, seeds and nuts are not good sources of calcium.
-This is because they contain oxalates and/or phytates which reduce how much calcium your body can absorb from them.
-You should not rely on them as your main sources of calcium.’
+‘Spinach, dried fruits, beans, seeds and nuts contain calcium but they also contain oxalates and/or phytates which reduce how much calcium your body can absorb from them……you should not rely on them as your main sources of calcium.’

 Last reviewed: 03/2021